Kalharapasan/XML/README.md

 Deliverable

 - Create an XML file (for example, topic.xml) containing:
-  - A root element named appropriately for the chosen topic (e.g., <University>, <Bank>, or <Hospital>).
+    - A root element named appropriately for the chosen topic (for example: `<University>`, `<Bank>`, or `<Hospital>`).
     - At least two attributes on the root element (for example: id, campus, branch).
     - At least two child elements with text content or further nested elements.
     - At least one sub-child element (a nested element inside a child element).

 Sample XML skeletons